Research from Vernon H. Sparks Naval records 1936-1960.

 Sparks, Vernon H. 328-41-29 Cox.
 13 Jan.
 36 10/12/39

-4 In the 3 photos above… Vernon with friends, and fellow shipmates at the Owl Bar, Manila; on island patrols 600 miles south of Manila c1938-39…Vernon, as a coxswain on the tiller.
-Vernon’s first shipboard duty 1936, full steam ahead USS Tennessee, click photo for more.
+In the 2 photos above… Vernon with friends, and fellow shipmates at the Owl Bar, Manila; on island patrols 600 miles south of Manila c1938-39…Vernon, served as a coxswain on the tiller.
+His first shipboard duty in 1936, was the Battleship USS Tennessee.

 Vernon was born in Eldred, Mn on December 10, 1918.
 He spent his childhood growing up in St. Paul, Mn.